johnamdickson/portfolio-project-5/README.md

   ![products](documentation/TESTING-files/user-story-testing/tutorial-email.png)<br><br>

 - __Toasts and Popovers__
   - Bootstrap toasts were used to convey notifications to the user in a visually engaging manner.
-The toasts were coloured green for success, blue for info and red for error. <br><br>
+The toasts were coloured green for success, blue for info and red for error.
+Bootstrap popovers were used where the use of toasts would otherwise take from the user experience such as information buttons or input errors. <br><br>
   ![products](documentation/README-files/success-toast.png)
   ![products](documentation/README-files/info-toast.png)
   ![products](documentation/README-files/error-toast.png)